P4dn1k/0xMiningCalculationSheet/README.md

 # 0xMiningCalculationSheet
 Hey Miner,

-This is a calculation sheet to track your profits and costs for your mining operation.
+This is a calculation spreadsheet to track your profits and costs for your mining operation.
-I'am developing this sheet actually since 2017, as I was mining from 2017 till 2019 and than came back again to the mining community in 2021.
+I'm developing this sheet actually since 2017 till now.
 Since then this Sheet has gone trough a lot of changes, updates and iterations, but just now i feel that this could be a solid framework which can be build on further.
 Feel free to use, copy, develop, change the sheet as you wish.
+If you are doing changes to the sheet for the better, making a fork public would be very appreciated.

 https://docs.google.com/spreadsheets/d/15RaMFzUHaoNgwgHiAK74CFbqax0wmZXLp9Ub3znIfWA/edit?usp=sharing